WyattBlue/auto-editor/README.md

 Run `python auto-editor.py --help` to make sure your command-line can find the file.

 If that runs successfully, then congratulations, you have successfully installed auto-editor.
 See the usage section for more examples.

-# About
-This project is a fork of Carykh's inactive [jumpcutter](https://github.com/carykh/jumpcutter).
-It seeks to fix the issues (and design flaws) of the original while still following the same general idea and allowing the same parameters.

-# Help
-If you can't figure out how to install this or you have any other suggestions or concerns, then create a new issue on project with the details.
-Alternatively, you can discuss the issue in jumpcutter's [official discord.](https://discord.gg/2snkzhy)